waltligon/orangefs/doc/design/state-machine.md

 level languages for holding local variables and function parameters.
 The first step of every state action function is to call PINT\_sm\_frame() which retrives a frame from the stack that will be used by the state action.
-Normally, this will be the the \"current\" frame which is indexed by the macro PINT\_FRAME\_CURRENT or zero.
+Normally, this will be the the "current" frame which is indexed by the macro PINT\_FRAME\_CURRENT or zero.
 When a state machine begins execution one frame is allocated to it and pushed on the stack, becomming the current frame.
 If no additional frames are pushed this frame will be the current frame for all states and nested state machines.